 Motoring costs, in particular those relating to cars have rules of their own quite different to the usual input VAT claims.
 It is always worth taking particular care here.
 Examples of these rules include*; Only 50% of the VAT can be reclaimed on a car lease, no VAT can be reclaimed on a car purchase, if fuel costs are claimed then a separate charge must be paid called the Road Fuel Scale Charge.
-HMRC set the amount of the Road Fuel Scale Charge and we have reproduced these figures here.
+HMRC set the amount of the Road Fuel Scale Charge.
 You will need to know the CO2 emissions of your vehicle.
 This can quite easily be missed when calculating your VAT returns and can be a costly omission if HMRC carry out a visit and assess the unpaid VAT for 4 years.

 *There are exceptions to these rules, so please consider your own circumstances when looking into this.
 The main examples for these exceptions are taxi drivers and driving instructors.